au-ts/sddf/docs/libc.md

 Simply add `SDDF_CUSTOM_LIBC := 1` to your Makefile snippet.
 Please refer to the `echo_server` example for one such use case.

+Alternatively, when building libc instead, `SDDF_LIBC_INCLUDE` can be provided and refer to a Makefile target which builds the include directory.
+This directory should also be appended to `CFLAGS`.

 ## Motivation

 While sDDF components do not need a full libc like you would expect on an OS